Kanikamittal99/kanikamittal99/README.md

 ### Hi there 👋

-Hello, I'm Kanika, a computer science graduate skilled in reporting and data analysis.
+Hello, I am Kanika Mittal, a Computer Science graduate and a self-taught Data enthusiast from India.

+### 🎈 Hobbies

+- Watching anime 🎭
+- Following geo-political events 🌏
+- Listening to podcasts 🎧

+### 👩‍💻 Skills

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.